We respectfully caution Aboriginal and Torres Strait Islander readers that this website contains images of people who

 Magabala is grateful to Daisy Utemorrah’s family who have given permission for us to honour her memory with this award.

-The Daisy Utemorrah Award is generously supported by the Copyright Agency’s Cultural Fund, the State Government of Western Australia and Post Pre-Press.
+The Daisy Utemorrah Award is generously supported by the Copyright Agency’s Cultural Fund and the State Government of Western Australia.